Microflow/how-can-we-fix/README.md

 - How can I slim down and get a stronger body?
 - How can I be more productive?

 Someone asks a question.
 Users and teams compete to write a well written document.
+Each doc has one master editor.

 ## Want some Elixir practice?
 Please take a look at our [issues](https://github.com/Microflow/how-can-we-fix/issues)